richardsonjm/slapchat-add-001/README.md

 ###Core Data Setup
 Before we work on any views, we need to prepare our models for core data.
-This part has much more 'explaining' than 'coding', but its important!
+This part has much more 'explaining' than 'coding', but it's important!
 So **soak up the knowledge.**

 #####Data Model